HomeInsightsIndia CAFE Series › The Step-Change

 Trading venueOTC, peer-to-peer, recorded in BEE passbook

-Cross-market fungibility (CCTS, RECs)Not allowed in the current draft
+Cross-market fungibility with other carbon marketsNot contemplated in the current draft

-When supply exceeds demand by 1.5× or more, the market clears at the BEE floor of ₹2,500.
-When supply is below 0.85× demand, it clears at the ₹4,500 ceiling.
-In between, the price moves linearly through that band.
+In the Climate Decode model: when supply exceeds demand by 1.5× or more, the market clears at the BEE floor of ₹2,500; when supply is below 0.85× demand, it clears at the ₹4,500 ceiling; in between, the price moves linearly through that band.
 Part 6 walks through the full clearing math, the four scenarios, and what each implies for OEM strategy.

 Next in this series